 The 2040 Rural Long Range Transportation Plan serves as an update to the 2035 Rural Long Range Transportation Plan and incorporates new data and relies on the most recent trends in transportation, including adopting a performance-based approach that mirrors the approach used by the State for prioritizing funding of transportation projects known as Smart Scale.
 The Plan is designed to serve as a tool to help rural localities prioritize transportation projects and prepare for Smart Scale.

-The transportation system within the rural areas for each region was evaluated, and a range of transportation improvements – roadway, rail, transit, air, bicycle, and pedestrian – are recommended that can best satisfy existing and future needs.
+The transportation system within each rural county was evaluated, and a range of transportation improvements – roadway, rail, transit, air, bicycle, and pedestrian – were then developed into recommendations that would help address expected existing and future needs.
 Some of the PDCs contain urbanized areas whose transportation needs are coordinated by a metropolitan planning organization.
 In the case of the Thomas Jefferson Planning District Commission’s region, only the rural portion of the region was analyzed and is addressed in this report.
-The Charlottesville-Albemarle Metropolitian Planning Organization (MPO) conducts the transportation planning for the urban portion of Albemarle County and the City of Charlottesville.
-The TJPDC is unique in the Commonwealth in that it has developed a plan, the United Jefferson Area Mobility Plan (UnJAM), that has already analyzed the deficiencies and needs of the region’s transportation network, including the rural areas.
-The first of these plans was UnJAM 2025 which was prepared by the PDC and adopted by the MPO Policy Board in 2004.
-UnJAM 2035 is the current update, which was approved by the MPO Policy Board in May 2009.
+The Charlottesville-Albemarle Metropolitan Planning Organization (MPO) conducts the transportation planning for the urban portion of Albemarle County and the City of Charlottesville.